voidism/EAR/README.md

 gar-answer-nq-dev/nq-dev-4.csv
 ...
 ```
 Here we use pyserini to run BM25 for all the queries.
-Here we use the code from https://github.com/oriram/spider#sparse-retrieval
+We use the code from https://github.com/oriram/spider#sparse-retrieval

 The JAVA paths should be changed in `bm25.sh` if you have a different JAVA path.